Efficient Subgraph GNNs by Learning Effective Selection Policies: Experiments

 In this section, we empirically investigate the performance of \ourmethod.
 In particular, we seek to answer the following questions: \begin{enumerate*}[label=(\arabic*)] \item Can our approach consistently outperform MPNNs, as demonstrated by full-bag Subgraph GNNs? \item Does \ourmethod\ achieve better performance than a random baseline that uniformly samples a subset of subgraphs at each training epoch? \item How does our method compare to the existing learnable selection strategy OSAN \citep{qian2022ordered}? \item Is our approach competitive to full-bag Subgraph GNNs on real-world datasets? \end{enumerate*}

-In the following, we present our main results and refer to \Cref{app:exp} for details.
-For each task, we include two baselines: \textsc{Random}, which represents the random subgraph selection, and \textsc{Full}, which corresponds to the full-bag approach.
-These baselines utilize the same downstream prediction network (appropriately tuned) as \ourmethod, with \textsc{Random} selecting random subsets of subgraphs equal in size to those used by \ourmethod\ (denoted by $T$), and \textsc{Full} employing the entire bag.
+In the following, we present our main results and refer to \Cref{app:exp} for details.\footnote{Our code is available at \url{https://github.com/beabevi/policy-learn}} For each task, we include two baselines: \textsc{Random}, which represents the random subgraph selection, and \textsc{Full}, which corresponds to the full-bag approach.
+These baselines utilize the same downstream prediction network (appropriately tuned) as \ourmethod, with \textsc{Random} selecting random subsets of subgraphs